AbhiramG105/Abhiram_riscv-soc-tapeout_VSD/Week0/logs/iverilog_run.md

 # Logs

-This folder contains the log outputs of tools that do not have a GUI.
+This folder contains the log outputs of tools.
 The outputs are generated from simple test cases to verify correct installation.

 ---